• Skip to primary navigation

 Long-lasting effects

-Low-income communities and communities of color are disproportionately harmed when strong storms hit.
-These communities may lack adequate hurricane-resilient infrastructure, have less capacity to evacuate or relocate, and be less able to afford flood insurance.19 During the recovery period after a storm, federal disaster aid is often unevenly allocated to wealthy, white communities.20
+These communities may lack resilient infrastructure, disaster alerts in multiple languages, have less capacity and fewer resources to evacuate or relocate, and be less able to afford flood insurance.
+During recovery periods post-storm, federal disaster aid is often unevenly allocated to wealthy, white communities.

 Learn more about Moms’ work on extreme weather.